dpaletti/dovado/README.md

 # Installation

 DoVado needs python 3.6 or higher.
 Install it through pip, on many Linux systems use pip3 to force python 3 installation.
+Dovado has been tested on Vivado 2018.3.

     pip3 install --user --no-cache dovado-rtl